Cronista/wordle_vba/README.md

 # wordle_vba
 wordle remake with Excel's VBA.

-With the little spare time I had attending my intership, I've developed my first coding project: a wordle game remake.
+This is my first coding project: a wordle game remake.
 It's more akin to Termo at term.ooo, the portuguese version, since it is also in portuguese and I've used the same word list at https://github.com/fserb/pt-br repository.

 Some of the .txt files are sketches and models I used.